ps2programmer/planetside_battle_simulator/README.md

 2. Download the latest version of Python if you don't have it already
 3. Install Pygame using the command "pip install pygame" in your terminal
 4. Run battle_simulator.py
+5. Note that there's 2 windows, the pygame window and the tkinter window (tkinter is a library in Python that lets you make basic GUIs).
+The tkinter window will be hidden behind the pygame window when the pygame window starts up.
+Just a heads up as the tkinter window contains the controls to create spawn points, capture points, and soldiers, otherwise if you weren't aware it was hidden it might be anti-climactic when a blank map with nothing on it opens up